andreathniah/bucketoftears/_posts/2022-09-23-sql-injection-persistence.md

 As established in my [series on security automation](../2022-05-15/security-automation-at-scale), the affected target, a financial dashboard, allows non-company email addresses to login via Google OAuth.
 In fact, I could login with any `@gmail.com` account!

-While no meaningful data were visible from the dashboard, I was undaunted as there may have endpoints that neglected to check for authentication.
+While no meaningful data were visible from the dashboard, I was undaunted as there may be endpoints that neglected to check for authentication.
 With that in mind, I turned to look into the various JavaScript chunk files loaded during the login process.

-Learning from my previous (torturous) experience with chunk files, instead of slowly looking at the file and attempt to decipher what was needed -- query parameters, JSON structure for POST, etc -- I opted to just say _"fuck it"_ and collate a list of endpoints via regex, dump them into Burpsuite and set Intruder to run the payloads as GET request regardless of its intended HTTP method.
+Learning from my previous (torturous) experience with chunk files, instead of slowly looking at the file and attempting to decipher what was needed -- query parameters, JSON structure for POST, etc -- I opted to just say _"fuck it"_ and collate a list of endpoints via regex, dump them into Burpsuite and set Intruder to run the payloads as GET request regardless of its intended HTTP method.

 The best lazy decision of my life.